livinglogic-nl/ws.nvim/README.md

 Neovim actually provides a TCP client so it should be possible in plain lua.

 ## TODO
-- [ ] allow receiving in a message over multiple fragments
 - [ ] neovim documentation

 # Install